CodeYourFuture/HTML-CSS-Coursework-Week3/readme.md

 ### mobile first

-- Page desinged with a mobile first design approach
+- Page designed with a mobile first design approach
 - Then write your CSS for everything to look great on mobile

 ### larger screens

-- Following the mobile fist apprache the page was adjusted with media queries larger screen layouts and sizing of elements so they make better use of a wider screen
+- Following the mobile first approach the page was adjusted with media queries larger screen layouts and sizing of elements so they make better use of a wider screen

 ### breakpoints